 Unless the context indicates otherwise, the term "properties" as used in this prospectus and the statistical information presented in this prospectus regarding our properties includes our wholly owned office properties and our office properties owned though our consolidated joint ventures, but excludes our interest in eight properties owned through our equity interests in our unconsolidated joint ventures and our two industrial properties.
-Please refer to "Equity Interests in Unconsolidated Joint Ventures" and "Industrial Properties" under the heading "Our Business and Properties" for further information regarding our equity interests in our unconsolidated joint ventures.
+Please refer to "Equity Interests in Unconsolidated Joint Ventures" and "Industrial Properties" under the heading "Our Business and Properties" for further information regarding our equity interests in our unconsolidated joint ventures and our two industrial properties.